Comingle/OSSex/slate/index.md

 float OSSex::setTimeScaleFactor(float timeScale);
 ```

 Sets the time scaling factor for vibration patterns.
 The scaling factor starts at 1.0, meaning all patterns run at normal speed.
 Changing the scaling factor to 0.5 would cause all patterns to run twice as fast (since each step is half as long).
-See also the <a href="/#modifying-running-patterns">Modifying Running Patterns</a> section.
+See also the <a href="#modifying-running-patterns">Modifying Running Patterns</a> section.

 ## `getTimeScaleFactor`